-The Department of Cognitive Science carries out research in a number of areas of cognition spanning belief formation, collective cognition, hearing and audition, language, memory, perception in action, and reading.
+The Department of Cognitive Science carries out research in a number of areas of cognition spanning belief formation, collective cognition, cognition, hearing and audition, language, memory, perception in action, and reading.

 The Belief Formation Research Group incorporates a group of researchers within the department and their collaborators, investigating the cognitive and brain systems underlying our ability to formulate and test beliefs about the world.
 We focus primarily on disorders of belief formation, such as delusion, and its related symptoms, as well as the consequences of these symptoms for patients’ daily living.
 Find out more about our Belief Formation Research Group.